Egypt–Mesopotamia relations: Transmission

 The fact that so many Gerzean sites are at the mouths of wadis which lead to the Red Sea may indicate some amount of trade via the Red Sea (though Byblian trade potentially could have crossed the Sinai and then be taken to the Red Sea).
 Also, it is considered unlikely that something as complicated as recessed panel architecture could have worked its way into Egypt by proxy, and a possibly significant contingent of Mesopotamian migrants or settlers is often suspected.

 These early contacts probably acted as a sort of catalyst for the development of Egyptian culture, particularly in respect to the inception of writing, the codification of royal and vernacular imagery and architectural innovations.

 These imports from Mesopotamia appear to have been quite intensive during the late Gerzean period (late Naqada II), and correspond to the Protoliterate b and c cultures of Mesopotamia.
 "Naqada" literally means "Golden City", and the city was at the center of the developing trade of gold from the eastern desert of Egypt.
 This may have stimulated the direct involvement of Mesopotamian traders, who, accompanied by artists and various skilled personnel, may have introduced Mesopotamian styles and practices.
 The exploitation of gold may also have stimulated the development of the first organized proto-state structures in Egypt.

-Egyptian palettes, such as the Narmer Palette (3200–3000 BCE), borrow elements of Mesopotamian iconography, in particular the sauropod design of Uruk.
+Egyptian palettes, such as the Narmer Palette (3200–3000 BCE), borrow elements of Mesopotamian iconography, in particular the serpopard design of Uruk.

 Beads of lapis lazuli and travertine, circa 3650–3100 BCE.
 Naqada II–Naqada III.

 Egyptian statuette, 3300–3000 BCE.
 The lapis lazuli material is thought to have been imported through Mesopotamia from Afghanistan.
 Ashmolean.